lifegraph/arduino-wifi-setup/README.md

-#WiFlySetup, a tutorial for getting your WiFly shield up and running
+# How to get a WiFly module up and running

 This tutorial is wrtten for setting up a [Sparkfun WiFly Module ($35)](https://www.sparkfun.com/products/10822).